snehilvj/dmc-docs/docs/dash-ag-grid/dash-ag-grid.md

 }
 ```

+Want help writing these custom cell render functions?
+See [Using AI to Generate Functions](/functions-as-props#using-ai-to-generate-javascript-functions) for how to describe the logic in plain English or Python and convert it to JavaScript.

 #### Example 1:  Card

-This example renders a `Card` layout inside each cell using `Dash Mantine Components`.
-The layout is defined in
+This example displays grid data in a DMC `Card` in cells.
+The card layout is defined in a `.js` file in the `/assets` folder, with
-a `.js` file in the `/assets` folder, with the function named `DMC_Card`.
+the function named `DMC_Card`.

 .. exec::docs.dash-ag-grid.cell_renderer_card
     :code: false

 .. sourcetabs::docs/dash-ag-grid/cell_renderer_card.py, assets/examples-ag-grid-js/dmc_card.js
-    :defaultExpanded: false
+    :defaultExpanded: true
     :withExpandedButton: true